clearlinux/clear-linux-documentation/source/clear-linux/concepts/mixer-about.rst

 Create a mixin
 ==============

-The second option is to use the mixin tool, a light wrapper for mixer, to create custom bundles and sideload them into your upstream version of |CL|.
+The second option is to use the :command:`mixin` tool, a light wrapper for mixer, to create custom bundles and sideload them into your upstream version of |CL|.
 A mixin is useful when you need to add custom or 3rd party content but want to keep on the upstream update cycle, as shown in Figure 2.
 You can also create new bundles using upstream packages.